 In Spring 2018, a proxy contest at the annual shareholder meeting of High Income Securities Fund (f/k/a Putnam High Income Securities Fund) culminated in the election of a new Board of Trustees and the approval of a proposal requesting the Board to authorize a self-tender offer at or close to net asset value (NAV).
-These developments led Putnam Investment Management, LLC to resign as the Fund's investment adviser.
-Consequently, "Putnam" was removed from the Fund's name.
+These developments led Putnam Investment Management, LLC the Fund's investment adviser, to resign.
+Consequently, "Putnam" was deleted from the Fund's name.

-The newly elected Trustees determined to have the Fund conduct a selftender offer (which was completed in March 2019) for the Fund's shares at a price of 99% of NAV.
-In addition, a special meeting of shareholders was held at which they voted to authorize the de-registration of the Fund as an investment company and, if and when de-registration is effected, to change the Fund's organizational structure from a Massachusetts business trust to a Delaware corporation which is more appropriate for an operating company.
-All shares that were tendered were accepted, leaving the Fund with net assets of approximately \$52 million.
-In preparation for the self-tender offer and the potential de-registration, (1) substantially all the Fund's portfolio securities were sold, and the proceeds invested in cash equivalents, and (2) the monthly dividends that were historically paid were discontinued after the August 2018 dividend.
+The newly elected Trustees authorized a self-tender offer (which was completed in March 2019) for the Fund's shares at a price of 99% of NAV.
+In addition, the Board approved and shareholders ratified the de-registration of the Fund as an investment company.
+All shares that were tendered were accepted, leaving the Fund with net assets of about \$52 million.
+In preparation for the self-tender offer and the potential de-registration, (1) substantially all the Fund's portfolio securities were sold and the proceeds invested in cash equivalents, and (2) the monthly dividends that were historically paid were discontinued after the August 2018 dividend.

-In April 2019, the Fund announced that the Board of Trustees determined to implement a Transitional Investment Strategy to invest, within the parameters of the Fund's existing investment policies and restrictions, in securities that are likely to generate greater income.
-Meanwhile, a committee of the Board continues to explore potential acquisitions of controlling stakes in operating companies and other investments that are not securities.
-Despite ratification by shareholders of that plan in August 2019, our efforts have not borne fruit and the plan may be abandoned if we cannot identify an attractive acquisition opportunity in the near future.
+In April, 2019, the Board of Trustees determined to implement a Transitional Investment Strategy to invest, within the parameters of the Fund's existing investment policies and restrictions, in securities that are likely to generate more income.
+Meanwhile, a committee of the Board continued to explore potential acquisitions of controlling stakes in operating companies and other non-security investments.
+Despite ratification by shareholders of that plan in August 2019, the committee's efforts did not bear fruit.
+Consequently, for the foreseeable future it is likely that the Fund will continue to operate as a closed-end fund.

-A primary focus of the Fund's Transitional Investment Strategy is to acquire discounted shares of income-oriented closed-end investment companies and business development companies.
+A primary focus of the Fund's Transitional Investment Strategy has been to acquire discounted shares of income-oriented closed-end investment companies and business development companies.
 In addition, units or common shares issued by special purpose acquisition companies (or SPACs) may comprise up to 20% of the Fund's portfolio.
-The Transitional Investment Committee of the Board is comprised of Andrew

-Dakos, Rajeev Das and me and is responsible for implementing the Transitional Investment Strategy.
+The Transitional Investment Committee of the Board is comprised of Andrew Dakos, Rajeev Das and me and is responsible for implementing the Transitional Investment Strategy.

-As a result of this strategic initiative, in August 2019 the Fund re-commenced paying a monthly dividend at an annual rate of at least 6% (or 0.5% per month), based on the NAV of the Fund's common shares as of June 28, 2019.
-Also, for the year 2020, as long as the Fund continues to be a registered investment company, it intends to make monthly distributions at an annual rate of at least 6% based on the NAV of the Fund's shares as of the last business day of 2019.
-The current dividend of \$0.048 per month is significantly higher than the dividend payout under the prior management.
-We think restoration of the monthly dividend is a primary factor in reducing the discount of the Fund's stock price from NAV, which peaked at more than 14% earlier this year, to approximately 11% recently.
-Subject to various factors, I am cautiously optimistic that our opportunistic investment strategy will enable the Board to increase the dividend in due course, which we would hope to lead to a further narrowing of the discount to NAV.
+As a result of this strategic initiative, in August 2019 the Fund resumed paying monthly dividends, initially at an annual rate of at least 6% (or 0.5% per month), based on the NAV of the Fund's common shares as of June 28, 2019.
+For the year 2020, provided the Fund continues to be a registered investment company, it intends to make monthly distributions at an annual rate of at least 10% or 8.2 cents per month, of the NAV of the Fund's shares as of the last business day of 2019.
+The discount of the Fund's shares from NAV, which peaked at more than 14% last year, has narrowed, most likely as a result of the monthly distributions, to 6.9% on February 29, 2020 and less than 5% currently.